GenomicsAotearoa/hts_workshop_mpi/docs/level1/11_nesi_connection.md

     >Please note that project `nesi03181` is open to all users participating in training projects on NeSI. **DO NOT** use this project for diagnostic work!

+After logging in, you will see a screen showing something like this:

 !!! jupyter "Loading a shell environment."

-    After logging in, you will see a screen showing something like this:

     ![](../img/level1_11_jupyter_loading.png)

 Once the Jupyter server has finished loading, you will then transfer through to the following view:

+!!! jupyter "The landing page."

     ![](../img/level1_11_jupyter_landing.png)

 For now, we will just launch a basic terminal environment, so click on the **Terminal** icon.
 This will lauch the command line interface that we will be using for the remainder of this workshop.

+!!! jupyter "Loading a terminal."

     ![](../img/level1_11_jupyter_cli.png)

 We will spend most of our time learning about the basics of the shell by manipulating some experimental data.
 Some of the data we're going to be working with is quite large, so a copy of the data has been placed in your working directory for this workshop.
 We will now begin to explore the working directory.

 ---